The Exit 8: Sales

 Upon the release of the game, it was announced that the game had sold 30,000 copies within the first day.
 By April 17, Kotake Create announced that the Steam release of the game sold 500,000 copies.
 Two days after the release of the game on Nintendo Switch The Exit 8 became the top most downloaded Switch game that week in Japan, beating out games such as Bunny Garden and Suika Game.
 According to a press release in August 2024, it was announced the game had reached over 1 million downloads, with the suggestion that the Switch version helped significantly push the game to that milestone.
 In 2024, the game became the 2nd most downloaded game on the Nintendo Switch eShop in Japan only being beaten by Suika Game.
 By January 2025, Playism announced that the game has achieved over 1.4 million downloads worldwide across all versions.
 In March 2025, the game had received over 1.5 million downloads worldwide.
 As of August 2025, The Exit 8 has sold over 2 million copies.

 In the wake of the release of the film adaptation, The Exit 8 topped the list of paid games on the Google Play Store in Japan.
-According to data published by Sensor Tower, between 16 August and 15 September 2025, The Exit 8 was the downloaded paid mobile game on iPhones in Japan, as well as being on top of mobile rankings for iPad and Android devices from 4 to 8 September.
-Sensor Tower attributed this to the release of the film, noting that around the same timeframe, the game had grossed over ¥12 million (approximately $80,000 USD) on mobile, which was five times larger than the 2nd highest grossing mobile game at the time, Chants of Sennaar.
+According to data published by Sensor Tower, between 16 August and 15 September 2025, The Exit 8 was the most downloaded paid mobile game on iPhones in Japan, as well as being on top of mobile rankings for iPad and Android devices from 4 to 8 September.
+Sensor Tower attributed this to the release of the film, noting that around the same timeframe, the game had grossed over ¥12 million (approximately US$80,000) on mobile, which was five times larger than the 2nd highest grossing mobile game at the time, Chants of Sennaar.
 The film's impact was also attributed to an increase in daily active users (DAU) on the PC/Console versions, with the Steam and PlayStation versions noted as a significant increase.